3zeyez/me/README.md

 He have studied CS in LDCF for 3 years.<br>
 He loves 😍 programming 👨‍💻 so much.<br>
 He is a brilliant programmer.</br>
 He knows HTML5 & CSS3 as well as PHP & SQL.
-The most effective project which he made is SAGE-WEB-APP.
+The most effective project which he made is SAGE-WEB-APP.<br>
 Furthermore, he had taken a responsive web design 🎨 course.
 </p>
 <h1>My skills in one photo:</h1>